PadSplit uses the Airbnb model to tackle the country’s affordable housing crisis – TechCrunch

 According to LeBlanc, affordable housing is built around two things.
 One is the subsidy owners receive from the federal government and the second is a percentage of the cost of rentals.
 To convince owners that being in the affordable housing market was a good idea, LeBlanc just proved to them that they could get higher risk-adjusted returns versus other long-term rentals.

 So far, that’s been proven out, he says.
 Through its model of fixed costs and weekly rent payments, PadSplit occupants have been able to save roughly $516 per month, according to data supplied by the company.
-Lowering rent has also allowed tenants to build credit, move into their own apartments and bought vehicles — or even, in some cases, houses of their own.
+Lowering rent has also allowed tenants to build credit, move into their own apartments and buy vehicles — or even, in some cases, houses of their own.

-The company estimates it has also saved taxpayers over $203 million in subsidies by eliminating the the need to build subsidized housing units.
-Property owners have also benefited, the company said, increasing revenues on properties by over 60 percent.
+The company estimates it has also saved taxpayers over $203 million in subsidies by eliminating the need to build subsidized housing units.
+Property owners have also benefited, the company said, increasing revenues on properties by more than 60%.

 And LeBlanc isn’t just the founder of PadSplit, he’s also a customer.
 “I rent a room downstairs in my personal home,” he said.